The Power of Cognitive Restructuring in Improving Sleep Quality

 Tips to Enhance Cognitive Restructuring

-• Avoid “toxic positivity.”
-You’re not trying to lie to yourself, just to find a more accurate and less stressful perspective.
+Avoid toxic positivity.
+You are not trying to lie to yourself, just to find a more accurate and less stressful perspective.

 Final Thoughts

-If you're struggling to manage sleep-related anxiety or racing thoughts, consider working with a therapist trained in CBT-I. With the right tools, restful nights can become your new normal.
+If you are struggling to manage sleep related anxiety or racing thoughts, consider working with a therapist trained in CBT I. With the right tools, restful nights can become your new normal.